timoxley/expressions/README.md

 # expressions

-Grab bag of template binding expressions.
+Grab bag of template-binding expressions.

+For use with new template-binding standards.

 ## API